Henderson Group takes action on mental health, raising over £49,000 in 2024

 Since establishing the partnership, AMH has continued to respond to growing demand for mental health services across Northern Ireland through their range of mental health recovery and counselling services, alongside innovative new resilience building programmes for schools, community groups and workplaces.

-Jane Robertson, fundraising and engagement coordinator at Action Mental Health added: “Support from our corporate partners like Henderson Group enable us to make a real difference to people’s lives who are seeking support for their mental well-being.
-This fantastic contribution allows us to provide even more vital support across the region, transforming lives and promoting positive well-being, particularly through our recently launched ‘I am Someone’ campaign.”
+Jane Robertson, Fundraising and Engagement Coordinator at Action Mental Health, added: “Support from our corporate partners like Henderson Group enable us to make a real difference to people’s lives who are seeking support for their mental wellbeing.

+“This fantastic contribution allows us to provide even more vital support across the region, transforming lives and promoting positive wellbeing, particularly through our recently launched ‘I am Someone’ campaign.

 Bronagh Luke from Henderson Group added: “We were delighted to be part of the I am Someone launch and to hear directly from those who have been utilising the services and facilities available from Action Mental Health, which our donations contribute towards.

-During the week, the business invited the charity’s Antrim Services clients, to sell their handmade festive gifts during a Christmas craft sale for staff.
+The business invited the charity’s Antrim Services clients to sell their handmade festive gifts during a Christmas craft sale for staff.

-Bronagh continued: “We also gave a nod to Action Mental Health by wearing purple on World Mental Health Day (10th October), and held a raffle for a wellness hamper, while our Henderson Retail stores also marked the day getting involved in lots of fundraising activities, which raised over £11,000 alone.”
+Bronagh continued: “We also gave a nod to Action Mental Health by wearing purple on World Mental Health Day (October 10), and held a raffle for a wellness hamper, while our Henderson Retail stores also marked the day, getting involved in lots of fundraising activities, which raised over £11,000 alone.”multiple national Retail Industry Awards, Convenience Awards, Forecourt Trader Awards and Grocer Gold Awards.

 Comment Guidelines